 We should also mention the layout editor.
 While this is a quick and simple way to set up your workstation, like many things with SLOBS, it does not allow for much customization.

-We hope you enjoyed our deepdive above into Streamlabs OBS vs OBS Studio.
+We hope you enjoyed our deep-dive above into Streamlabs OBS vs OBS Studio.
 So, what is the verdict?

 Of course, we also have to take into account personal preference.
 If you are familiar with OBS Studio and want to customize it exactly how you want it, it might be the best way to go.
-Moreover, for business related streams like webinars, we would recommend OBS Studio simply because you don’t need many of the features offered in Streamlabs OBS.
+Moreover, for business-related streams like webinars, we would recommend OBS Studio simply because you don’t need many of the features offered in Streamlabs OBS.

 But overall we still believe that for the vast majority of gaming streamers out there, Streamlabs OBS is the best choice.

 Streamlabs OBS vs OBS Studio Winner – All in all, the winner here is Streamlabs OBS.
 Even though it requires some more resources on your computer, every feature a streamer might need are offered straight away.
 This is especially great for beginner streamers who just want to get started.
-Overall, it’s a one-in-all tool for streamers where you rarely, if ever have to leave SLOBS for some feature, and setting up a livestream literally just clicks away.
+Overall, it’s a one-in-all tool for streamers where you rarely, if ever have to leave SLOBS for some feature and set up a livestream literally just clicks away.